seemebreakthis/Synology-Drive-Client-for-Windows---Team-Folder-in-Files-Explorer-Navigation-Pane/README.md

 1. Download the two .reg files

-2. Before importing, open these files with notepad first, and make sure the "{0068B912-7C60-408D-917E-7EF898A41534}" doesn't yet exist in your registry (in the very unlikely event that it already exists, just replace each occurance to a value that doesn't yet exist.
+2. Before importing, open these files with notepad first, and check against regedit to make sure the "{0068B912-7C60-408D-917E-7EF898A41534}" doesn't yet exist in your registry (in the very unlikely event that it already exists, just replace each occurance to a value that doesn't yet exist.
 You will need to make sure all occurances are replaced with the same new value.

 3. Import

-4. For "TargetFolderPath" (in "Computer\HKEY_CURRENT_USER\SOFTWARE\Classes\CLSID\{0068B912-7C60-408D-917E-7EF898A41534}\Instance\InitPropertyBag"), you will need to replace the path with the one you are actually using to sync with Synology Drive
+4. Run regedit.
+For "TargetFolderPath" (in "Computer\HKEY_CURRENT_USER\SOFTWARE\Classes\CLSID\{0068B912-7C60-408D-917E-7EF898A41534}\Instance\InitPropertyBag"), you will need to replace the path with the one you are actually using to sync with Synology Drive

 5. That's pretty much it